Poet. Professor. Writing facilitator.

 My article "Queer Mrs. Ramsay, Or Virginia Woolf's Geomorphic Family" appears in Modern Fiction Studies, vol. 69, no. 4, Winter 2023.
 Read my other academic articles here.

 My review of Elizabeth Anderson's book Material Spirituality in Modernist Women's Writing appears in Partial Answers: Journal of Literature and the History of Ideas, vol. 22, no. 2, June 2024.
-Read the review here.
-Enjoy my other book reviews here.
+Enjoy my book reviews here.

 My article "Homosexual Calm: Pausing to Listen to Queer Shame in Frankenstein" appears in Studies in the Novel, Spring 2022.
 Find my other academic articles here.